lbalmelli/keio/ClassOf2024/DU YIQUN/readme.md

 2. **Secure the Baby Seat** using the built-in locks.
 3. **Adjust the Safety Harness** to fit the baby snugly.
 4. **Test Stability** by applying brakes and gently moving the wheelchair.

+## Proof-of-Concept (PoC) Approach
+To validate the feasibility of the **Wheelchair with Baby Seat**, we follow a structured PoC approach:
+1. **Conceptual Design & 3D Modeling**
+   - Develop CAD models for the wheelchair and baby seat attachment.
+2. **Prototype Development**
+   - Build an initial prototype using lightweight materials.
+3. **Safety & Load Testing**
+   - Evaluate weight distribution and stress points.
+4. **User Testing & Feedback**
+   - Conduct trials with wheelchair users and caregivers.
+5. **Iterative Improvements**
+   - Incorporate feedback to refine the design and enhance usability.

 ## Safety Guidelines
 - Always ensure that the **baby seat is properly locked** before use.